-As conceptualised by Bruner, any subject can be taught at any age in appropriate form, with greater depth added as students mature.29 Education for local, national and global citizenship should begin in primary school with basic values and interpersonal behaviours.
-As children mature, the curriculum should help them develop deeper understandings of core values and skills and explore their application to the various themes covered here such as accepting diversity, conflict resolution, human rights, humanitarian norms, and local, national and global dimensions of citizenship.
+As conceptualised by Bruner, any subject can be taught at any age in appropriate form, with greater depth added as students mature.
+Education for learning to live together should begin in primary school with basic values and skills for positive interpersonal behaviours.
+As children mature, the curriculum should help them develop deeper understandings of core values and skills and explore their application to the various themes covered here such as accepting diversity, conflict resolution, human rights, humanitarian norms, and local, national and international dimensions of citizenship.
 This approach, the "spiral curriculum", is important for internalization and sustainable learning of values, skills and behaviours for responsible citizenship and peacebuilding.